H-1B Lottery Reform: How the Beneficiary-Centric System Affects Your Green Card Planning

 For researchers and STEM professionals eligible for NIW, the optimal strategy is:

-- Participate normally in the H-1B lottery -- improved post-reform selection rates make it worth trying
+- Continue participating in H-1B lottery -- improved selection rates after reform make it worth trying

-- Simultaneously prepare the NIW application -- regardless of H-1B outcome, NIW should proceed
+- Simultaneously prepare NIW application -- regardless of H-1B outcome, NIW should proceed

-- If H-1B is selected: An approved NIW I-140 can be used for H-1B extensions after year 6
+- If H-1B is selected: NIW I-140 approval can be used for H-1B extensions beyond year 6

-- If H-1B is not selected: An approved NIW I-140 allows maintaining status through other means while waiting for the priority date
+- If H-1B is not selected: After NIW I-140 approval, you can maintain status through other means and wait for your priority date

-The two applications are completely independent and do not affect each other -- truly "not putting all your eggs in one basket."
+The two applications are completely independent, do not affect each other, and represent a true "don't put all your eggs in one basket" approach.

-In this reform, the H-1B electronic registration fee surged from $10 to $215, an increase exceeding 2,000%.
-The purpose is clear: increase the economic cost of abusive registrations.
+In this reform, the H-1B electronic registration fee jumped from $10 to $215, an increase exceeding 2,000%.
+The purpose is clear: raise the economic cost of registration abuse.

-When the registration fee was only $10, one company registering the same beneficiary 10 times cost just $100, with virtually no economic barrier.
-With the fee at $215, 10 registrations cost $2,150, significantly raising the economic threshold.
+When the registration fee was only $10, registering the same beneficiary 10 times through one company cost only $100, with virtually no economic barrier.
+At $215 per registration, 10 registrations cost $2,150, significantly raising the financial threshold.

-For genuine employers and honest applicants, the $215 registration fee remains entirely affordable -- after all, the full H-1B application typically costs $5,000-$10,000 or more.
+For genuine employers and honest applicants, the $215 registration fee remains entirely manageable -- after all, the total cost of a complete H-1B application typically exceeds $5,000-$10,000.

-Comprehensive H-1B and NIW Planning Timeline Post-Reform #
+Comprehensive H-1B and NIW Planning Timeline After Reform #

-The following is a comprehensive visa and green card planning timeline for a PhD/master's graduating in 2024:
+Here is a comprehensive visa and green card planning timeline for someone graduating in 2024 with a PhD or Master's:

 |---|---|---|